ReactiveSets/toubkal/README.md

 Other Classes && methods  | Short Description
 --------------------------|------------------------------------------------
-HTTP_Router               | Efficiently route HTTP requests using base URLs Lazy_Logger               | Logger controlled by queries using '<=' operator Query_Error               | Custom Error class for Queries
+Client assets             | Sets to ease assembly of minified files for clients HTTP_Router               | Efficiently route HTTP requests using base URLs Lazy_Logger               | Logger controlled by queries using '<=' operator Query_Error               | Custom Error class for Queries